efimiap/efimiap.github.io/_posts/2020-04-28-Screenplay-Summarization-Using-Latent-Narrative-Structure.md

 <span style='color:indianred'> *TP5* Climax</span> &#8594; Motive

-Hence, we observe that the general definitions of the TP events that can be applied to narratives independently from their genre and topic, adopt a crime-specific definition in the case of CSI episodes.
+Hence, we observe that <u>the general definitions of TP events that can be applied to narratives independently from their genre and topic, adopt a crime-specific definition in the case of CSI episodes</u>.

 Finally, during human evaluation we again find that SUMMER is able to cover more aspects producing more diverse and complete video summaries. [*Here*](https://github.com/ppapalampidi/SUMMER/blob/master/video_summaries/video_summaries_link.csv) are the actual video summaries produced by SUMMER and used for human evaluation.